Surgical and Ablative Treatments for Chronic Headaches - CAM 701135

 Randomized Clinical Trials

-The initial RCT assessing surgical deactivation of migraine trigger sites was published by Guyuron et al. (2005); this unblinded trial did not include a sham control.5 Eligibility included a diagnosis of migraine headache using the International Classification of Headache Disorders II (ICHD-II) criteria.
-Patients were assigned to the treatment group (n = 100)or to the control group (n = 25) in a 4:1 allocation.
+The initial RCT assessing surgical deactivation of migraine trigger sites was published by Guyuron et al. (2005); this unblinded trial did not include a sham control.8, Eligibility included a diagnosis of migraine headache using the International Classification of Headache Disorders II (ICHD-II) criteria.
+Patients were assigned to the treatment group (n=100) or to the control group (n=25) in a 4:1 allocation.
 Active treatment patients received up to 3 injections of botulinum toxin type A (Botox), 1 at each of their most common trigger sites, to identify a predominant site of headache trigger and potential response to treatment.
 To be considered candidates for surgery, patients had to have at least a 50% reduction in symptoms for 4 weeks after a botulinum toxin type A injection.
 Patients in the control group received saline injections instead of botulinum toxin and were ineligible for surgery; for the remainder of the treatment period, the patients received usual care.
 For patients in the intervention group, surgery varied by trigger site.
 For example, for patients with a predominantly frontal trigger migraine headache, the glabellar muscle group was removed to relieve compression of the supraorbital and supratrochlear nerves; for those with a temporal migraine headache, 3 cm of the zygomatico-temporal branch of the trigeminal nerve was removed; patients with both temporal and frontal migraine headaches underwent both procedures.
+Among treatment group, 91 responded to botulinum toxin type A injection and underwent surgery and 89 (89%) of 100 completed the 12-month follow-up.
+There was a differential dropout in the 2 groups: 19 (76%) of 25 patients in the control group were evaluated at 12 months.
+A total of 17 (14%) of 125 randomized patients were excluded from the analysis.
+In a per-protocol analysis at 12 months, 82 (92%) of 89 patients in the treatment group and 3 (16%) of 19 in the control group experienced significant improvement, defined as at least a 50% reduction in baseline migraine frequency, intensity, or duration.
+The difference between groups was statistically significant (p<0.001).
+Thirty-one (35%) patients in the treatment group and none in the control group reported complete elimination of migraines.
+Most adverse events following surgery were minor and transient.
+The most commonly reported events were temporary nasal dryness (n=12) and rhinorrhea (n=11).
+Seven patients experienced intense scalp itching that lasted a mean of 6 months.
+Five-year outcomes for patients in the treatment group were reported by Guyuron et al. (2011).9, Follow-up data were available for 79 patients (87% of those who underwent surgery, 79% of those randomized to the treatment group).
+Outcomes were reported for 69 patients.
+The other 10 had received additional migraine headache surgery and were excluded from the analysis.
+At 5 years, 20 (29%) of 69 reported complete elimination of migraine headache, 41 (59%) reported a significant decrease in symptoms, and 8 (12%) reported no significant change.
+All measured variables improved significantly at 5 years compared with baseline.
+For example, mean headache frequency per month decreased from 10.9 to 4.0 (p<0.001).
+Long-term data were not reported for the control group.
+Limitations of the 2005 RCT included lack of blinding, lack of a sham control, and randomization before determining eligibility for surgery.
+In addition, there was a potential cointervention bias: the surgery group but not the sham group received botulinum toxin injections, which might have had a therapeutic effect.
+Moreover, about 14% of patients were excluded from the analysis, which could have biased results.
+Furthermore, findings were not reported separately by surgical procedure.
+In terms of long-term follow-up, 5-year data were reported only for the treatment group.

-Table 1.
+Table 2.
 Summary of Outcomes for the Guyuron Trials

-Guyuron et al. (2009)3 Guyuron et al. (2005)5
+Guyuron et al (2009)3, Guyuron et al (2005)8,

-Outcome Measures Active Surgery (n = 49) Sham Surgery (n = 26) pb Active Surgery (n = 89) Usual Care (n = 19) pb
+Outcome Measures Active Surgery (n=49) Sham Surgery (n=26) pb Active Surgery (n=89) Usual Care (n=19) pb

-Completely eliminated headaches 28/49 (57.1) 1/26 (3.8) < 0.001 31/89 (35) 0/19 (0) < 0.001
+Completely eliminated headaches 28/49 (57.1) 1/26 (3.8) <.001 31/89 (35) 0/19 (0) <.001

-Significant improvementa 41/49 (84) 15/26 (58) 0.005 82/89 (92) 3/19 (16) < 0.001
+Significant improvementa 41/49 (84) 15/26 (58) .005 82/89 (92) 3/19 (16) <.001

 Mean headache frequency, mo